 They can only check in on Roster or Manned Stations.

-Not Registered people will be suggested the best location that matches the filters on the assignment.
+Unregistered people will be suggested the best location that matches the filters on the assignment.
 An alert will notify you they are not assigned and will be taking up one of those capacity spots.
-In addition, these people will automatically be set as guests, so you can print a guest list report later and follow up with them to register.
+In addition, these people will automatically be set as guests in Check-Ins, so you can print a guest list report later and follow up with them to register.
 If you're using labels, you can also choose to print different labels for guests to help pinpoint those who aren't registered.

 They can only check in at a Manned Station.